Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

   >>> global_solver = pyo.SolverFactory('baron')

 .. note::
-    Additional NLP optimizers to be used in the event the primary subordinate local and global optimizers passed
+    Additional NLP optimizers can be automatically used in the event the primary subordinate local or global optimizer passed
     to the PyROS :meth:`~pyomo.contrib.pyros.PyROS.solve` method
-    do not successfully solve a subproblem to an appropriate termination condition can be provided through the optional keyword arguments ``backup_local_solvers`` and ``backup_global_solvers``.
+    does not successfully solve a subproblem to an appropriate termination condition.
+These alternative solvers are provided through the optional keyword arguments ``backup_local_solvers`` and ``backup_global_solvers``.

 The final step in solving a model with PyROS is to construct the remaining required inputs, namely